KrauseFx/mood/README.md

 - Create a Telegram bot using @BotFather and get the API key, and message ID with you
 - Provide those values using `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID`
-- And host it on any server, like Heroku, and use the scheduler feature to call `rake morning`, `rake noon` and `rake evening`
+- And host it on any server, like Heroku, and use the Heroku scheduler feature to call `rake morning`, `rake noon` and `rake evening`